 First round, 18th pick: Najee Harris (RB, Alabama), Rashod Bateman (WR, Minnesota) Zaven Collins (LB, Tulsa)

 Then, Bateman becomes the No. 1 target here.
 In fact, the Fins may need to decide between the Golden Gophers star and LSU standout Terrace Marshall Jr., and it’s probably a coin flip as to who will be the better pro.
-Since Bateman is a little more physical at the catch point and gives Tagovailoa a slightly larger margin for error, he gets the edge.
+Since Bateman is a little more physical at the catch point and gives the QB a slightly larger margin for error, he gets the edge.

 What the Dolphins do lack is a dynamic, game-changing tailback, which Harris absolutely is.
 At 6-foot-2 and 230 pounds, the bruising ball-carrier has breakaway speed, freakish athleticism and pass-catching ability to be an instant-impact workhorse at the NFL level.
 He had 30 touchdowns this past season for the Tide.
 Thirty.
 Oh, and Harris is very familiar with Tagovailoa, too.

 If Miami head coach Brian Flores wants to further build out his defense with this pick instead and convinces the front office to take him up on that, Collins is a versatile front seven chess piece who can drop in coverage, rush the passer and defend the run.
 Flores’ complex, multifaceted system is an ideal fit for Collins’ all-around skill set.

 Second round, 36th pick: Landon Dickerson (C, Alabama), Dylan Moses (LB, Alabama), Jaelan Phillips (EDGE, Miami)